masc-ucsc/docs/docs/pyrope/07-typesystem.md

 * Instantiation vs File hierarchy
   + `punch` traverses the instantiation hierarchy to find matches.
   + `import` traverses the file/directory hierarchy to find matches.
-* Succcess vs Failure
+* Success vs Failure
   + `punch` keeps going to find all the matches, and it is possible to have a zero matches
   + `import` stops at the first match, and a compile error is generated if there is no match.
 * Regex vs file path
-  + `punch` uses a more powerful regex to match instance hierarchy.
+  + `punch` uses a more powerful regex to match the instance hierarchy.
   + `import` uses a simple file/function names skipping some keywords (code,src,lib).

 The instantiation hierarchy looks like a tree with a root at the top function.
-Given a instantiation hierarchy, the tree traversal starts by visiting all the children, then the parents.
+Given an instantiation hierarchy, the tree traversal starts by visiting all the children, then the parents.
 The traversal is similar to a post-order tree traversal, but not the same.
 The post-order traversal visits a tree node once all the children are visited.
 The `punch` traversal visits a tree node once all